 - Framed pictures from my time with daughter and her children this past Christmas

-Enjoyed reading this Golden Globe Race skipper profile?
+Enjoyed reading this profile of Golden Globe Race skipper Christopher Langham?

 A subscription to Yachting Monthly magazine costs around 40% less than the cover price, so you can save money compared to buying single issues.